 A significant number of FHA borrowers who entered COVID forbearance never successfully resolved the exit.
 Some entered repayment plans that proved unaffordable.
 Some received modifications with payments that were not sustainable.
 Some did nothing and are now delinquent again with accumulated arrears.
 Many of these borrowers believe there is nothing left to do because the emergency programs are over.

 This belief is incorrect and expensive.
 The servicer treats a current delinquency under current guidelines regardless of pandemic history.
-The full standard FHA loss mitigation waterfall is available.
+The full standard FHA loss mitigation waterfall under 24 C.F.R. § 203.605 is available.
+The partial claim authority at 24 C.F.R. § 203.371 continues to support both standalone arrears resolution and combined modification applications.
 But servicers will not proactively surface every option — especially for borrowers who have already been through one resolution cycle.
-Without professional advocacy that specifically identifies the current available options and enforces the servicer's evaluation obligations, these borrowers remain stuck in a problem that has a solution.
+Prior partial claim use under the COVID emergency program does affect the remaining available partial claim amount — the lifetime partial claim cap is calculated against the cumulative use of the authority, not reset by the emergency-program label — but it does not eliminate eligibility.
+Without expert advocacy that specifically identifies the current available options and enforces the servicer's evaluation obligations under 12 C.F.R. § 1024.41(c), these borrowers remain stuck in a problem that has a solution.

 If you call your FHA servicer today and describe your situation, there is a significant probability the representative will tell you that the COVID programs are over and your options are limited.
 This is the most dangerous response you can receive — not because it is always intentionally wrong, but because front-line representatives frequently do not know the full scope of standard FHA loss mitigation programs and default to the explanation that requires the least expertise to deliver.